-For an in-depth tutorial on creating consistent icon sets, check out our blogpost Better Icon Design in 6 Easy Steps.
+For an in-depth tutorial on creating consistent icon packs, check out our blog post Better Icon Design in 6 Easy Steps.

-Keeping a consistent style across items in a set is critical for the value of the set as a whole.
+Keeping a consistent style across items in a pack is critical for the value of the pack as a whole.
 When the style is inconsistent, it becomes difficult for the users to use the graphics together and create a great-looking, uniform design.
 Keep a close eye on line widths, gradients, gloss, textures, labels etc. The critical areas to get right are:

 Stroke width is important to be kept consistent, to achieve a professional look of your icons or illustrations.
 You should be careful about using too thin lines since many users will use your artwork in small sizes e.g. in a mobile app.
 Thin lines will disappear when scaled down.
 Pick line-widths that are visible even when the icon or illustration is scaled down or up.

 In the above example the stroke/line weight is inconsistent.
 Some icons have thin lines, while others have thick lines and there's no pattern followed.
 All the icons should use the same line weight or have consistent line weight through the pack in cases where you decide to use two line weights.